Dj-Codeman/doge/README.md

     take awhile - forever to fix ( please drop a PR ) in those cases :). </p>

 <h4>Website</h4>
-    <p> I will make a website at some point... for the time being nothing to drastic has changed from <a href=" https://dns.lookup.dog/">the dog website</a>
+    <p> I will make a website at some point... for the time being nothing to drastic has changed from the dog <a href=" https://dns.lookup.dog">website</a>
     </p>
 </div>